 Students or their guests who engage in inappropriate behavior, whether on or off of the dance floor, may be asked to leave.

-Prohibited Substances: Alcoholic beverages, illegal drugs, and tobacco are prohibited.
-Anyone using prohibited substances or showing the of use will not be allowed admission or, if discovered after admission, be removed from the dance.
+Prohibited Substances: Alcoholic beverages, illegal drugs, vaping devices, and tobacco are prohibited.
+Anyone using prohibited substances or showing the effects of use will not be allowed admission or, if discovered after admission, be removed from the dance.
 Their parents may be contacted.

 Students and their dates may be required to submit to a breathalyzer prior to gaining entrance.
 Those who choose not to submit to a breathalyzer will not gain entrance.
 Law enforcement will be contacted if there is reasonable suspicion that the student or a student’s date is under the influence of alcohol or drugs.